tomeshnet/documents/technical/20180530_hpm5g-radio-tests.md

 This document summarizes a series of tests on the **Dragino HPM5G mPCIe radio module** and the **LibreRouter's 12 dBi antenna** that are expected to ship with the soon-to-be-released LibreRouter bundle.
 Toronto Mesh acquired six radio boards and antennas from Dragino, and in this test, used a pair of the [Marvell ESPRESSObin](http://espressobin.net) running [prototype](https://github.com/tomeshnet/prototype-cjdns-pi) to test the radios.

+We conducted many tests that are described in detail below, but our key findings are as follow:

+* The radio and antenna combo creates stable links over hundreds of metres at 150 Mbps
+* Wall penetration is excellent even when a client node has an omnidirectional antenna on a radio with average sensitivity
+* Continuous transmission for 10 minutes at 26 dBm show no performance drop or heating-related issues
+* Not all boards with a mPCIe interface can source enough current to this board, but external power input works great
+* The 12 dBi antenna makes an excellent 5G antenna even for other radios
+* Linux driver support is trivial, as expected from a `ath9k` device

+Toronto Mesh is overall very impressed with the performance of these devices.

 ![Dragino HPM5G mPCIe radio module](../images/20180530_hpm5g-radio-tests.jpg?raw=true)
 ![LibreRouter's 12 dBi antenna](../images/20180530_hpm5g-radio-tests2.jpg?raw=true)